VentureTech/proteus-starter/README.md

 * Create a git repo where you host your code such as github and push the project up.
 * Code!

+OR
+* Run ./gradlew createProject and follow the instructions

 For documentation on the Proteus Framework, head over to http://docs.proteusframework.com